 The Oasis Partnership Board

-Emma joined us during the pandemic – Sept 2020 – whilst she was Community Fundraising & Corporate Manager with the Bobarth Centre in Watford.
-Prior to this she was a Fundraiser with the Epilepsy Society.
+Emma joined us during the pandemic in Sept 2020, whilst she was Community Fundraising & Corporate Manager with the Bobarth Centre in Watford.
+Before this, she was a Fundraiser with the Epilepsy Society.
 She loves to travel and learn about different cultures and history.
-She has been to Kenya on a few charitable trips to help support a community in Embu which is North of Kenya.
-When she visits the children, she helps to educate them and put on drama workshops.
+She has been to Kenya on a few charitable trips to help support a community in Embu, north of Kenya.
+During visits, she helps to educate the children and puts on drama workshops.

 Emma studied film studies and drama at school, and she describes herself as a positive and confident individual with strong persuasive skills.
 She has arranged annual fundraising awards, and shares stories of fundraisers in e-newsletters.
 She has an individual membership with the Institute of Fundraising which means she can keep up to date with the latest news and updates in the fundraising world.

 Aifra joined the board in Sept 2020 with a BSc in Computing & Internet Technology.
 She is an IT professional who is keen to pursue her chosen career.
-A good communicator, Aifra works well as a leader, or part of a team.
-She has volunteered at a number of different organisations including Wycombe Homeless Connection & Wycombe Museum and is also a school governor at Beechview School in High Wycombe.
+A good communicator, Aifra works well as a leader and as part of a team.
+She has volunteered at several different organisations including Wycombe Homeless Connection & Wycombe Museum and is also a school governor at Beechview School in High Wycombe.
 She is an avid reader and speaks three different languages.

-“I have an MBA from Brunel University and a first degree in Marketing and Management from Bucks New University.
-I have over 8 years experience working in the Charity Sector specifically in international NGOs working in various positions, and leading teams in internal and external communications, global marketing and more recently in Community Fundraising.
-I currently lead a regional team which works with our supporters to deliver on our organisational income across England.
+“I currently lead a regional team which works with our supporters to deliver on our organisational income across England.
 It is such a pleasure to join the Board of Trustees and I look forward to providing my experience and expertise around fundraising at Oasis Partnership.”